matomo-org/matomo/misc/internal-docs/content-tracking.md

   * or would we store the pieces serialized as JSON in a `content` column?
 I don't know anything about the archiver but I think it wouldn't work at all
   * or would we create an action entry for each piece of content? --> yes I think!
 * New Action class that handles type content
+* New url parameters like `c_p`, `c_n` and `c_u` for piece of content, name and url.
+Maybe instead of `c_u` would be better `c_t` for target which is more generic.
+Sending a JSON array would not work since we cannot log multiple actions in one tracking request.
+They have to be sent using bulk tracking instead.
+ * `c_c` and `c_n` would be required, `c_t` not as for instance a piece of content does not necessarily have a target (hard to measure a click ratio in this case?)

 Would a piece of content have maybe custom variables etc?